MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 ### 3. Change the URL of the knowledge article to view it in the support portal

 ServiceNow Knowledge connector computes the AccessUrl property using sys_id in the `<instance_url>/kb_view.do?sys_kb_id<sysId>` format.
-It will open the knowledge article in the backend system view.
+It opens the knowledge article in the backend system view.
 If you prefer redirecting the article to a different URL, follow the instructions below.
 #### 3.1 Edit your result type
 In customization tab in *Search & Intelligence* section of Microsoft 365 admin center, navigate to edit the result type configured for your ServiceNow Knowledge connection.
 ![Editing Result Type](media/servicenow-knowledge-connector/edit-result-type.png)